Skip to main content

 What Cloud Data Governance is Used For

-Chaudhuri adds that cloud data governance is fundamentally used to ensure data accuracy, data accessibility, data quality, and data protection.
-But what does it mean in business terms?
+Chaudhuri adds that cloud data governance is fundamentally used to ensure data accuracy, accessibility, quality, and protection.

 “Such aspects are critical for making well-informed business decisions, preserving operational efficiency, and ensuring data integrity,” Chaudhuri says.
 “Cloud data governance also plays an essential role in protecting sensitive data from unauthorized access and threats of cyber attacks.”